NEW JOB OPENING: 2 Year Post Doctorial Associate in Public History - Apply here

-A completed PhD (or foreign equivalent) in history or a related field in hand before the beginning of the appointment (August 26, 2019) and a dissertation on a topic appropriate to the position are required.
-Too, candidates must demonstrate scholarly excellence with evidence of potential for scholarly distinction and the ability to teach both undergraduate and graduate students.
+Required Qualifications: A completed PhD or foreign equivalent in history or in a related field with a focus on history, in hand before beginning the appointment (August 31, 2020), and a dissertation on a topic appropriate to the position are required.
+Candidates must demonstrate scholarly excellence with evidence of potential for scholarly distinction and an ability to teach at both the undergraduate and graduate levels.